 Awesome company to work with.
 Website is easy to navigate into finding what you need, online forms are simple to fill in, and the request was processed and confirmed within the afternoon!
 Very impressed with their service and will be using again for my husband's business come January.

-Choosing the right name for your new business is a very important decision.
-You want a name that will draw potential customers, help clients identify your product or service and build a business image.
-Choose a name that is easy to remember and provides information so potential customers easily understand your product or service.
+Choosing the right name for your new business name registration in Ontario is a very important decision.
+You want a name to draw potential customers, help clients identify your product or service, and build a business image.
+Choose a name that is easy to remember and provides information so potential customers quickly understand your product or service.

-A business registration is not required if an individual is doing business under his/her own name (e.g. John Smith).
-If a descriptive element (e.g. John Smith Books) is added then under the "Business Names Act" the registration must be completed.
+To register a business in Ontario, it is not required if an individual is doing business under his/her own name (e.g., John Smith).
+If a descriptive element (e.g., John Smith Books) is added, then under the "Business Names Act," the registration must be completed.

 When choosing a business name certain words or expressions cannot be used.
 They are as follows:

 If you want your business name in a language other than the Roman Alphabet you may do so as long as the name is registered in the Roman Alphabet.
-Your business name may be displayed in Chinese, Italian, Spanish etc. as long as the English name is also displayed at the place of business.
+Your business name may be displayed in Chinese, Italian, Spanish, etc., as long as the English name is displayed at the place of business.

-You want to chose a business name that is tailored to you and your business.
-It is very difficult to find a name that is not infringing on another business name.
-Your name should be specific to you, what you do, the area you live, the times available, the speediness or accuracy of your service etc. all of these identifiers help to make a name that is unique to you and your business.
+You want to choose a business name tailored to you and your business.
+It is challenging to find a name that is not infringing on another business name.
+Your name should be specific to you, what you do, the area you live in, the times available, the speediness or accuracy of your service, etc. All of these identifiers help to make a name that is unique to you and your business.

 Ontario Business Name Search

 This is a search done through The Ministry of Consumer and Commercial Relations.
-This database searches for exact name matches against business names that already exist in Ontario.
+This database searches for exact name matches against existing business names in Ontario.
 It does not search for similar names to the name you are proposing.
-It does not verify that you are not infringing on another corporation name, trademark within the province of Ontario or other provinces.
+It does not verify that you are not infringing on another corporation's name or trademark within the province of Ontario or other provinces.

-This databank contains records throughout most of Canada.
-It displays corporations and business registrations with the same or similar name to the one proposed.
+The NUANS database contains records throughout most of Canada.
+It displays corporations and business registrations with the same or similar names to those proposed.
 This search is much more effective in determining name availability.
-A preliminary search is done initially to check for availability before the expense of ordering the actually search printout.
+A preliminary search is done initially to check for availability before the expense of ordering the actual search printout.

-The next step to complete the Ontario Business Registration is to begin the registration of your new business.
+The next step to complete the Business Registration is to begin the company registration in Ontario for your new business.
 You will be prompted to provide the following information:

 A NUANS report is not necessary when you register a business however, you can select to complete a name search for $12.99 as part of your registration process where we will search the business name in the NUANS database for any conflicting business names including same or similar business names, corporations or trademarks.
 This is a much more comprehensive search result than the Business Name Search and provides much more clarify to any conflicts to your proposed business name.
 In addition, if there is a conflicting name already registered or incorporated, you are able to provide a new business name to use at no additional cost.